Juice box

-A juice box, also called a carton (British English) or 'popper' (Australian English), is a small container used to conveniently carry and consume drinks.
+A juice box, also called a carton (BrE) or popper (AuE), is a small container used to conveniently carry and consume drinks.
 They are frequently made of paperboard with an aluminum foil lining, but variations exist.
-Juice boxes are most popular with children, although other uses include emergency drinking water, milk and wine.
-A juice box is considered an aseptic container, meaning it is manufactured and filled under Aseptic processing and requires no refrigeration or preservatives to remain germ-free.
+Juice boxes are most popular with children, although other uses include emergency drinking water, milk, and wine.

+A juice box is considered an aseptic container, meaning it is manufactured and filled under aseptic processing and requires no refrigeration or preservatives to remain germ-free.

+History

 Ruben Rausing first created a product in 1963 that consisted of a box that would be used for containing liquids, more specifically, milk.
 His creation was named the Tetra Brik, and gained popularity because the product was efficient and a major space saver compared to the canisters that were previously used.
-The juice box was officially incorporated in the U.S. market in 1980.
+The juice box was officially incorporated into the U.S. market in 1980.
 After its introduction, the product gained almost instant popularity and the market began to grow at a fast rate.
 According to an article on the website E notes, in 1986, only six years after the product's introduction, juice boxes accounted for 20% of the United States juice market, as more and more companies were introducing their own lines of juice boxes.

 In 1989, environmentalists raised concerns that the multi-layered design of juice boxes made them difficult to recycle or reuse.